 Develop additional disaster risk insurance products.
-To better meet the post disaster financing needs of PICs, hybrid disaster risk insurance (based on parametric and soft triggers, such as declaration of emergency) will be designed to finance disaster events that result in mid-level damage-that is, events that are not currently covered by the PCRAFI insurance because they are "below the insurance deduct-ible," but that are yet too large to be financed solely by domestic reserves.
-This type of product is being developed in response to PICs' request at 2015 FEMM, which will require additional seed capital and close collaboration with the private sector.
+To better meet the post disaster financing needs of PICs, hybrid disaster risk insurance (based on parametric and soft triggers, such as declaration of emergency) will be designed to finance disaster events that result in mid-level damage that is, events that are not currently covered by the PCRAFI insurance because they are "below the insurance deductible," but that are yet too large to be financed solely by domestic reserves.
+This type of product is being developed in response to PICs' request at FEMM '15, which will require additional seed capital and close collaboration with the private sector.
+Feasibility studies are underway for a volcano product and a rainfall product to cover both excess rainfall and drought.

 Develop contingency plans and ex post reporting procedures in conjunction with PICs.
-In order to create and shape national disaster risk financing strategies, the facility will work with PICs to develop contingency plans that ensure quick and efficient disbursal of funds after a disaster.
+In order to create and shape national disaster risk financing strategies, the facility will work with PICs to develop contingency plans that ensure guick and efficient disbursal of funds after a disaster.
 These will be complemented by ex post financial reporting procedures designed to provide transparency on the use of funds and to ensure that reporting for statutory and regulatory purposes is met.